Do Masks Offer Protection From New Virus? It Depends

 In Taiwan, where the holiday is over, factories are up and running.
 Premier Su Tseng-chang said the government had already distributed 23 million masks and that Taiwan will be able to produce 4 million more a day.

-A mask manufacturer in Shanghai has gone into overdrive despite the holiday.
+A mask factory in Shanghai has gone into overdrive despite the holiday.

-"We are now working 24 hours, 2 shifts a day, 12 hours shift," said Liao Huolin, the president of a mask manufacturer in Shanghai.
-"We violated labor law," Liao said, "but the workers understand."
+“We are now working 24 hours, two shifts a day, 12 hours shift,” said Liao Huolin, president of the mask company.
+“We violated labor law,” Liao said, “but the workers understand.”

 AP journalists Tong-hyung Kim in Seoul; Mari Yamaguchi in Tokyo; Havovi Todd in London; Taijing Wu in Taipei, Taiwan; Erika Kinetz in Shanghai and Karel Janicek in the Czech Republic contributed to this report.